daviddoria/InteractiveImageGraphCutSegmentation/README.txt

 ------------------
 This repository does not depend on any external libraries.
 The only caveat is that it depends on c++0x/11 parts of the c++ language.
-For Linux, this means it must be built with the flag gnu++0x.
-For Windows, we are working on finding the comparable solution/flag.
+For Linux, this means it must be built with the flag gnu++11.
+For Windows (Visual , we are working on finding the comparable solution/flag.

 Dependencies
 ------------
 - VTK >= 6
+Must be configured with VTK_Group_Qt=ON.

 - ITK >= 4
+Must be configured with c++11 eneabled.
+To do this, you must add -std=gnu++11 to CMAKE_CXX_FLAGS when you configure ITK:

+ccmake ~/src/ITK -DCMAKE_CXX_FLAGS=-std=gnu++11

+NOTE: you cannot configure (ccmake) and THEN set CMAKE_CXX_FLAGS - you MUST include the gnu++11 in the ccmake command the very first time it is run.

 - Qt >= 4.7.1